 Furthermore, hemp oil is helpful in calming your pet’s nerves, it comes in handy for cats and dogs that have separation anxiety or stress in general.
 If your cat or dog tends to get agitated and chew your furniture while you are gone, hemp oil will calm their nerves and help them feel comfortable alone.
 In other words, you won’t need to worry about coming home to a stressed dog or destroyed couch!

 Furthermore, hemp oil promotes a healthy coat and moisturized skin.
 It is a great oil to use in your pet’s diet.
 With a healthy coat and skin, your pet won’t need to be bathed as often as dirt will fall off smoothly.

 There are many ways you can give hemp oil to your pet, whether in treats, an oil, or even shampoo for their fur and skin.
-With our hemp products at Crocx, it’s easy to give your cat or dog the healthy diet they need.
+Crocx produce high quality hemp products, which makes it easy to give your cat or dog the healthy diet they need.

 Olive oil is rich in antioxidant capability due to the polyphenols, vitamin E, chlorophyll, and carotenoids.
 It helps improve the immune system and is effective in lessening the symptoms of cardiovascular disease and diabetes.

 Olive oil does not contain an impressive amount of omega-3 and omega-6 fatty acids.
 It is not the best option for increasing your cat dog’s intake of fatty acids, but it does help improve their calorie intake.
 There are about 40 calories per teaspoon.
 This is beneficial for cats and dogs that are active or have weight problems.